mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tip 014 - Use Nested AGENTS.md Files/readme.md

 # Common Mistake ❌

-You put one massive `AGENTS.md` at your project root and cram everything into it.
+You put a single massive `AGENTS.md` , `CLAUDE.md` , `GEMINI.md` at your project root and cram everything into it.

-Framework rules, database patterns, frontend conventions, CI configuration—all loaded at once.
+Framework rules, database patterns, front-end conventions, and continuous integration configuration—all loaded at once.

 Your AI reads rules that have nothing to do with what you're actually working on.